Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Introduction

-(2) DARE is able to enhance the performance of most existing model merging methods when merging encoder-based LMs on the eight datasets from GLUE.
-When it comes to larger LMs based on Llama 2, the simple parameter averaging method can already produce surprisingly good results.
-As shown in \figref{fig:introduction_llms_merge}(b), we merge WizardLM and WizardMath by combining DARE and parameter averaging, leading to a significant improvement of WizardLM's mathematical reasoning ability from 2.2 to 64.2 accuracy on GSM8K, while also modestly enhancing its instruction-following ability with win rate from 67.2 to 67.5 on AlpacaEval.
-It is worth noticing that all these benefits are achieved by solely using CPUs without further training.
-Similar improvements can also be observed when merging code-generating models.
+(2) DARE often retains or enhances the performance of various model merging methods on encoder-based LMs.
+For decoder-based LMs, simply averaging the parameters can already yield satisfactory results.
+As shown in \figref{fig:introduction_llms_merge}(b), we merge various decoder-based LMs by DARE and Task Arithmetic \cite{DBLP:conf/iclr/IlharcoRWSHF23}, leading to considerable improvements.
+For example, 3.10\% for LM \& Math \& Code vs. LM on AlpacaEval, 3.18\% for LM \& Math vs. Math on GSM8K, and 19.57\% for LM \& Code vs. Code on MBPP.
+We also use DARE to create a merged LM with 7 billion parameters, \textit{attaining the top-ranking position on the Open LLM Leaderboard}.
+It is fascinating that all the benefits are achieved by solely using CPUs without retraining.

-(3) DARE is applicable to SFT delta parameters whose value ranges are relatively small.
-Different from the observations of delta parameters, dropping only 10\% fine-tuned parameters would lead to a catastrophic decrease in performance, even approaching zero.
-We also find that the delta parameters of SFT LMs usually stay within a range of 0.005 or less, indicating minimal modifications to the pre-trained LM.
-However, once we continue pre-training, the delta parameters can rapidly reach around 0.03, making DARE infeasible.
-This further confirms that SFT primarily unlocks the abilities of the pre-trained LM, rather than introducing additional abilities.
+(3) SFT delta parameters usually stay within 0.002, indicating minimal modifications to the pre-trained LM, and DARE works for delta parameters with relatively small value ranges.
+However, once models undergo continuous pre-training, the delta parameters can rapidly reach around 0.03, making DARE infeasible.
+Moreover, dropping only 10\% fine-tuned parameters (i.e., the combination of pre-trained and delta parameters) would lead to a catastrophic decrease in performance, even approaching zero.
+This finding further confirms that SFT primarily unlocks the abilities of pre-trained LMs, rather than introducing new capabilities.

-Last but not least, we have implemented an open-sourced codebase at \url{https://github.com/yule-BUAA/MergeLM}, which integrates existing popular model merging methods and supports both encoder- and decoder-based language models.
-We hope this work can advance the understanding of how alignment works from the perspective of parameters.